 Maths is taught daily and across the week children will also participate in maths meetings, times tables sessions and speed challenges to ensure instant recall of facts.
-FS2 use the Mathematics Mastery programme supplemented by other appropriate resources.
-The Mathematics Mastery programme is used up to Year 3 and supplemented as appropriate with resources sourced by the Maths subject lead.
-Currently from Year 4 to Year 6 White Rose Hub is used both as a long-term planning tool and a resources base.
+FS2 use the Mathematics Mastery programme as a basis for planning supplemented by other appropriate resources.
+The Mathematics Mastery programme is used across school and supplemented as appropriate with resources sourced by the Maths subject lead.
 Fluency in mathematics is further supported by 5 a-day, maths meetings and speed challenges